equalitie/ouisync/doc/design/design.md

 Alice sees OuiSync's notification about the conflict and reworks her version so that it also contains the changes that Bob added (also available from OuiSync), thus creating version $X_{3A2B}$.
 The new $C_{3A2B}$ commit gets propagated to Bob and the Pi.
 They both see that this does indeed follow all the latest commits that they know, so it cannot create a new conflict.
 Bob's device also recognizes $X_{3A2B}$ as following both $X_2A$ and $X_2B$, so the conflict gets automatically resolved there.

+Finally, at a later time Alice or Bob may choose to drop old versions of files in their replicas of the shared folder and save some disk space.
+For instance, some intermediate *folder snapshots* may be removed (i.e. leaving a more coarse granularity of folder history, as shown for Alice), or just the latest versions of files be left (as shown for Bob).
+Snapshots cannot be removed from safes like the Pi, since they have no access to file data or metadata, but oldest commits can be purged instead.

 # Content

 Content.